storj-archived/node-libstorj/README.md

 });
 ```

-The `encryptionKey` is a randomly generated with the `mnemonicGenerate` method.
+The `encryptionKey` is a randomly generated key used for file encryption, new keys can be randomly generated with the `mnemonicGenerate` method.
 The `bridgeUrl`, `bridgeUser` and `bridgePass` are the user credentials for authenticating to a Storj bridge.

 Upload a file to a bucket:
 ```js